yaolingling/smi-lib-wsman/README.md

 wsmanlib has classes that communicate over https to the target compute node exposing standard SOAP based webservices for management and monitoring.

-Almost each endpoint functin is wrapped in a Java class called Command, different commands have been added for different purpose.
+Almost each endpoint function is wrapped in a Java class called Command, different commands have been added for different purpose.

 Features Available